widdowquinn/pyani/docs/quickstart.rst

 An example ``pyani`` analysis is provided as a walkthrough in the stages below:

-1. Download genomes
+1. Download genomes for the analysis
 2. Create a database to hold genome data and analysis results
-3. Perform ANI analysis
+3. Perform ANIm analysis
 4. Report and visualise analysis results
 5. Generate species hypotheses (classify genomes) using the analysis results